 The Company, through its majority owned subsidiaries, owns the majority of the units of partnership interest issued by the Operating Partnership and controls the Operating Partnership as its general partner.
 The Tanger Family Limited Partnership (referred to as "TFLP") holds a limited partnership interest in and is the minority owner of the Operating Partnership.
 Stanley K. Tanger, the Company's Chairman of the Board and Chief Executive Officer, is the sole general partner of TFLP.
-During 2006, the Operating Partnership made quarterly distributions to TFLP totaling \$8.1 million.
+During 2007, the Operating Partnership made quarterly distributions to TFLP totaling \$8.6 million.
 Such distributions were made on the same pro rata basis as distributions made by the Operating Partnership to the Company.

-In 2004, the Company adopted a Code of Business Conduct and Ethics (the "Code of Conduct"), which is posted on the Company's website at www.tangeroutlet.com and is available by clicking on "OUR COMPANY", then "FINANCIALS", then "CORPORATE GOVERNANCE' and then "CODE OF BUSINESS CONDUCT AND ETHICS" or by writing to our Director of Administration at our principal executive offices.
+In 2004, the Company adopted a Code of Business Conduct and Ethics (the "Code of Conduct"), which is posted on the Company's website atwww.tangeroutlet.com and is available by clicking on "INVESTOR RELATIONS", then "CORPORATE GOVERNANCE" and then "CODE OF BUSINESS CONDUCT AND ETHICS" or by writing to our Director of Administration at our principal executive offices.
 The Code of Conduct states that conflicts of interest should be avoided wherever possible.
-Conflicts of interest are broadly defined to include any situation where a person's private interest interferes in any way with the interests of the Company.
+Conflicts of interest are broadly defined to include any situation where a person's private interferes in any way with the interests of the Company.
 Any material transaction or relationship that could reasonably be expected to give rise to a conflict of interest should be discussed with the applicable Code of Ethics Contact Person.